Just One Thing: A Year in Review, Part 2

 Designer by day, designer by night.

-Leading product design at ACLU.
+Product design lead at ACLU.
 Formerly: NYTimes.
 Slytherin!

 Graphics editor @nytgraphics.
 Map maker and geographer.